boboTjones/sd/README.md

 #### How do I use Slack Deleties?

-* Navigate to the conversaiton you wish to ghost from.
+* Navigate to the conversation you wish to ghost from.
 * Click on the Slack Deleties garbage truck icon.
 A popup will appear.
 * Click the button labeled Fetch.
 This will display a paginated set of your messages for that conversation.
 * Either click the unlabeled Select All button in the upper left or select individual messages.